ansible-lockdown/RHEL10-CIS-Audit/README.md

 Ability to audit a system using a lightweight binary to check the current state.

+### Memory Usage
+ Running the audit sees an Increased RAM usage, improvements seen when dropping swappiness e.g. 5.
+Already improved by latest kernel update 6.12.0-55.12.1 as of 19-05-25

 This is:

 - very small 11MB